 Current State of the Electric Vehicle Market & Roadmap for the Future The electric vehicle market has expanded rapidly over the course of the last decade, and the increased demand for EVs has brought this technology to the forefront of conversations about climate change and sustainable development.
-In Canada and the United States, the transportation sector is the second largest contributor of greenhouse gas emissions, accounting for 24% and 29% of the respective national totals.
-[2][3] As the federal, state, and provincial governments of North America have responded to the need to reduce emissions and transition to a more sustainable mode of transportation, stimulus packages-including incentives, rebates, and grants-have been made available to both commercial developers and residential consumers interested in exploring EV charging technology.
-EV sales have been growing at a consistent rate of 50% per year since 2010, and current projections suggest that there will be over one million electric vehicles travelling on North American roads by 2024.
-[4] This figure suggests that in short order, offering EV charging in commercial real estate settings will become a requisite element for property owners and managers as tenants, employees, and consumers begin to factor their ability to charge into their decisions about where they work and shop.
-Electric vehicles are both a more sustainable mode of transportation and a much better value proposition than traditional gas-powered vehicles, with significantly reduced maintenance and fuel costs as compared to their predecessors.
-[5] The refueling model for electric vehicles is vastly different from that of a gas-powered vehicle.
+In the United States, the transportation sector is the second largest contributor of greenhouse gas emissions, accounting for 29% of the national totals.^[2] As the federal and state governments have responded to the need to reduce emissions and transition to a more sustainable mode of transportation, stimulus packages-including incentives, rebates, and grants-have been made available to both commercial developers and residential consumers interested in exploring EV charging technology.
+EV sales have been growing at a consistent rate of 50% per year since 2010, and current projections suggest that there will be over one million electric vehicles travelling on North American roads by 2024.^[3] This figure suggests that in short order, offering EV charging in commercial real estate settings will become a requisite element for property owners and managers as tenants, employees, and consumers begin to factor their ability to charge into their decisions about where they work and shop.
+Electric vehicles are both a more sustainable mode of transportation and a much better value proposition than traditional gas-powered vehicles, with significantly reduced maintenance and fuel costs as compared to their predecessors.^[4] The refueling model for electric vehicles is vastly different from that of a gaspowered vehicle.
 Whereas a traditional combustion vehicle can refuel in a few minutes at a gas station, EVs must be connected to a charging station to replenish their battery.
 Depending on the charging solution, most sessions tend to take anywhere from thirty minutes to more than twelve hours.
-Automakers intend to invest between \$255 and \$300 billion in developing new electric vehicle technology in the immediate future.
-[6]
+Automakers intend to invest between \$255 and \$300 billion in developing new electric vehicle technology in the immediate future.^[5]